top of page

 The Silverstone Museum has encountered as many ups and downs as any Formula 1 race, from its original concept to its reopening on 17th May 2021.

-The initial plans for an attraction at Silverstone were reported in 2016, for the renovation of a disused World War II hanger into a dynamic, interactive and educational experience.
+The initial plans for an attraction at Silverstone were reported in 2016, a proposed renovation of a disused World War II hanger into a dynamic, interactive and educational experience.

-People walk near the Silverstone building with colorful banners.
+Rendering of people walk near the Silverstone Museum building with colorful banners.
 Helicopters are in the sky, and trees line the street.
 Bustling mood.

 Cube_Design were appointed the architects for the project, which was part financed by the National Lottery Heritage Fund, to the tune of £9.1m.
 Work started in 2017, but the build schedule hit a roadblock when the main contractor went into administration, delaying the completion.

-The museum exhibits, content and tour experience were designed by Mather & Co, who also designed the Royal Mint Experience, which I reported on in June 2023.
+The museum exhibits, content and tour experience were designed by Mather & Co, who also designed the Royal Mint Experience, (guide on our website).
 With a portfolio that includes several visitor experiences I have visited more than once, such as The R&A World Golf Museum in St Andrews and Quarry Bank Mill in Cheshire, they really are a powerhouse of visitor centre design.
-Elmwoods, whom I have worked with on distillery visitor centre designs, completed the exhibition fit-out.

 “The story of Silverstone is broader than just Formula 1, the site has a rich and diverse history, which has remained untold to the wider public until now and warrants further investigation and interpretation in a modern and dynamic visitor centre.”
 Chris Mather (Clad News 2016)